 You’re going to get along with some people more than others.
 That’s just human nature.
 But when it starts affecting the workplace, you need to reevaluate your relationship with some of your employees.

-Susan will notice when Dave is receiving better assignments and more attention after that fishing trip the two of you made.
+Susan will notice when Dave receives better assignments and more attention after that fishing trip the two of you made.

 Go around the office and get to know your employees on a deeper level.
-If you feel especially disconnected from one person, offer to take them to lunch and strengthen your bond.
+If you feel especially disconnected from one person, offer them lunch and strengthen your bond.

 Besides, millennials love having a “cool boss” that they can talk to about topics other than the report due on Thursday.
 Although different generations classify millennials as “needy” and “high maintenance”, we think they are just setting the bar higher than in the past.